crowja/aws-examples/mounting-storage-on-ec2.md

 ## On the instance, set up storage added when configuring the instance

-An Ubuntu 18.04 server has been set up with 9 TB additional EBS storage.
-First make it available as /opt.
+I set up an Ubuntu 18.04 server with 9 TB additional EBS volume, which is what we'll use in this example.

+First make the storage available as /opt:

-     ubuntu@ip-10-20-30-400:~$ lsblk                           # output shows extra 3 TB storage is at nvme0n1
+     ubuntu@ip-10-20-30-400:~$ lsblk                           # output shows extra 9 TB storage is at nvme0n1
      ubuntu@ip-10-20-30-400:~$ sudo mkfs -t xfs /dev/nvme0n1   # prep as xfs ubuntu@ip-10-20-30-400:~$ sudo mkdir /opt                 # if needed ubuntu@ip-10-20-30-400:~$ sudo mount /dev/nvme0n1 /opt    # mount as /opt

-Now ensure the mount is preserved on reboot.
-Run lsblk:
+Ensure the mount is preserved on reboot.
+Running lsblk again:

      ubuntu@ip-10-20-30-400:~$ sudo lsblk -o +UUID

-Harvest the UUID, for example xxxx131c-1234-451e-8d34-ec98989891ae, and update /etc/fstab as follows:
+From the output harvest the UUID, in this case abcd131c-1234-451e-8d34-ec98989891ae, and update /etc/fstab as follows:

      ubuntu@ip-10-20-30-400:~$ sudo vi /etc/fstab

-and add the line:
+Add the line:

-     UUID=xxxx131c-1234-451e-8d34-ec98989891ae /opt xfs defaults,nofail 0 2
+     UUID=abcd131c-1234-451e-8d34-ec98989891ae /opt xfs defaults,nofail 0 2

 ## Resizing attached storage

 I had to resize the EBS volume from 9 TB to 12 TB.
 I'm grateful to Ryan D. Smith for making the process clear for me.
-The basic steps are:
+The steps were:

 1. On the host, unmount the volume.
 2. From the AWS Console, expand the volume.